View Current

 1. the expertise and skills required:

-1. the selection of a person appropriately qualified as Chair, in accordance with clause 9.12 of the University of Newcastle Academic Staff and Teachers Enterprise Agreement 2018 where appropriate;
+1. the selection of a person appropriately qualified as Chair, in accordance with the Code and Schedule 13 of the University of Newcastle Academic Staff and Teachers Enterprise Agreement 2023 or the relevant provision of any successor enterprise agreement, where appropriate;

 2. an appropriate level of experience and expertise in the relevant discipline(s);